 Disembark the vessel and transfer to the airport for your flight to Oslo.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

 Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage forr trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

 Depending on weather conditions, there may be an opportunity to sign up for kayaking during the voyage.
 Duration is 2-4 hours.
 Basic kayak experience required.
 Includes kayaking gear.

 Onboard cabin accommodations; transfer from ship to airport in Longyearbyen; one-way flight from Longyearbyen to Oslo; lectures, shore landings and guides; coffee and tea; Suite-M and Grand Suite-MG include select complimentary beverages for lunch and dinner: beer and a selection of wines by the glass - no spirits; wind/water-resistant jacket.
 Subject to change without notice.

-International and local flights; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; fuel surcharge may apply.
+Airfare and transfers except as mentioned above; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; alcoholic and non-alcoholic drinks except as mentioned; items of a personal nature such as laundry; fuel surcharge may apply.